Philotimo

 PHILOTIMO

 Snow ticks against hide walls.
-The tribe sleeps in a tangle of breath and furs, dreaming easy, trusting without knowing they trust.
-At the centre of the camp, the fire thins towards ember.
-One figure rises.
-She rises because lying still while the fire gutters would make her someone else.
-Someone smaller.
-Someone she's spent a lifetime refusing to become.
-She crosses the cold ground.
-Her knees press the frozen earth.
-She feeds the fire a branch and resin hisses.
-Beyond the firelight, the wolves circle, waiting for the flame to falter.
-They will wait forever.
-She is someone who does not let fires die.
-Not for the sleepers.
-Not for thanks.
-For the self she has built, night by night, through the unrecorded choices that became her name.
+The tribe sleeps in a weave of breath and furs, dreaming easy, trusting without feeling they trust.
+At the centre of the camp, the fire thins.
+She rises; to stay still while the fire gutters would make her someone else – someone smaller, someone she's spent a lifetime refusing to become.
+She crosses the frozen ground.
+Her knees find stone beneath the frost.
+She feeds the fire a branch and the resin hisses.
+Beyond the light, wolves pace the perimeter, waiting for the flame to die.
+Let them wait.
+They will grow old in the dark before you let it gutter.
+She refuses to let the fires die – not for the sleepers, nor for gratitude, but for the self she has forged, night by night, through the unwitnessed choices that became her name.

-The fire thins.
-You rise.
-Your body knows the ritual now – the cold ground, the crack of dry wood, the slow negotiation with ember.
-Your hands know the stacking the fire loves.
+The fire sinks; you rise.
+Your body knows the ritual now – the cold ground, the crack of dry wood, the slow negotiation with embers.
+Your hands know what the fire needs.
 Ten thousand vigils.
-Tonight, kneeling in the dark, the ache beneath the ache finds you.
-The silence in place of gratitude.
+Tonight, kneeling in the dark, you feel the ache beneath the ache.
+The silence where you expected gratitude.
 The weight of labour no one sees and no one names.
-Tonight, the thought arrives: let the fire die.
+The thought arrives, sweet as sleep: let the fire die.
 Just once.
-The tribe waking to cold ash, shivering into sudden understanding.
+The tribe waking to cold ash, trembling with sudden knowledge.
 Or being seen – one pair of eyes opening at the moment you lay the log.
 Someone, finally, knowing.
 The fantasy warms you.
-Petty warmth.
-Still warm.
-Then – sudden – the shame of lying still while the fire fails.
-The shame of becoming someone who would let it die.
-The fire crackles at you: the sleepers' ignorance was never the wound.
-The wound would be yours.
-You are your own witness.
-You cannot look away.
-The fire does not know whether you are bitter or glad.
-Only whether you fed it.
+Petty.
+But warm.
+Then the shame – of staying still while the fire dies.
+Of becoming someone who would let it.
+The ignorance of the sleepers was never the wound; your own knowledge would be.
+It would sit in your stomach each morning – the irrevocable knowledge that you betrayed the self you built.
+You are your only witness; you cannot look away.
+The fire is indifferent to your heart; it asks only for your hands.
 You feed it.
-Your hands are warm.
-The fire you keep is keeping you.
+You look at your hands; they are warm.
+The fire you keep holds you too.
 Beyond the light, the wolves have slunk back into the black.
 Not tonight.
-Around you the sleepers are breathing softly, held in safety they will never know you made.
-The morning they will wake into, certain it simply arrived.
+Around you the sleepers breathe softly, held in safety they will never know you built.
+The morning will come; they will wake inside it, certain the warmth was always there.

 The Shadow